 Now, transfer to the hotel for check-in.
 After wash up and change, proceed for the exploration of Mandalay and the former capitals.
 We first visit the Mahamuni Pagoda- a highly revered temple of Myanmar.
-This 13 ft high image is believed to be the exact likeness of Buddha as it was cast during Buddha's lifetime, and Buddha himself is believed to have breathed life upon it!
+This 13 ft high image is believed to be the exact likeness of Buddha as it was cast during Buddha's lifetime.
+And also Buddha himself is believed to have breathed life upon it!

 Now, we drive up the Sagaing Hill and visit U Min Thonzeh Pagoda.
 This pagoda contains 45 beautiful gilded Buddha images in a crescent-shaped colonnade, partly built into the side of the Sagaing Hill.
 Each statue is different in size and facial expression!
 The number 45 relates to the number of years Gautam Buddha lived after getting enlightened!

 Today, we possibly visit a nunnery and meet the nuns, an opportunity to learn about monastic life.

 Our next destination is the former royal capital of Innwa (Ava) located on an island between the Ayeyarwady and the Myitnge Rivers.
 It was the capital of Burma from the 14th century until 1839 A.D.
 We explore the remains of the ancient city that includes the old watchtowers, city walls, monasteries, and temples.